mesopelagique/VSThemeConverter/README.md

 Not all are converted correctly so you could edit convert code

-The mapping of vs code keys and 4d keys are defined in `to4DTheme` in file [mapping.json](Resources/mapping.json)
+The mapping of vs code keys and 4d keys are defined in file [mapping.json](Resources/mapping.json)

 ### Force a font